Wigner and Kondo physics in quantum point contacts revealed by scanning gate microscopy: Methods

-The position of the QPC is determined by SGM as the tip position corresponding to the maximum change in conductance while scanning at large tip-surface distance $z_{tip}$.
-Then, the tip is lowered to a few tens of nanometers above the surface and scanned at fixed height on a single side of the 200~nm thick split-gates.
-All the SGM results reported here are obtained for a tip voltage of -6~V and a tip-surface height of 40~nm (except for vertical scans in Fig.~2c starting at 30~nm).
-Note that the QPC is thermally anchored to the mixing chamber and not on the microscope actuators, and that the temperature of the dilution fridge stays at its base temperature of 20~mK during tip scanning.
+The tip of a commercial platinum-coated cantilever is fixed on a quartz tuning fork, which is mounted on the microscope actuators.
+The position of the QPC is determined by SGM, as the tip position corresponding to the maximum change in conductance while scanning at large tip-surface distance.
+Then, the tip is lowered to a few tens of nanometres above the surface and scanned at fixed height on a single side of the 200~nm thick split-gate in the scanning area shown in Fig.~1a.
+All the SGM results reported here are obtained for a tip voltage of $-6$~V and a tip-to-surface height of 40~nm (except for vertical scans in Fig.~2c starting at 30~nm).
+Note that the dilution fridge stays at its base temperature of 20~mK during tip scanning.